Australian High Commission

 Consular Assistance

 The Australian Government provides 24-hour consular assistance to Australians who are overseas.
-This assistance may be accessed by telephone, on +61 2 6261 3305 (from overseas), 1300 555 135 (from within Australia) and +61 421 269 080 (for SMS).
+This assistance may be accessed by telephone, on +61 2 6261 3305 (from overseas), 1300 555 135 (from within Australia).

 The Australian High Commission in Port Vila provides consular and passports services to Australian, Canadian citizens and to Australian permanent residents in Vanuatu.